 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 Yes thats right… BILLIONAIRES not millionaires.
 Honestly, I’m in love with this recipe.
 I decided to call it a billionaires tart rather than a millionaires tart because it has a chocolate crust rather than just normal.. so thats that.
 It might not be very technical, but it works!
-I got a request for a billionaires tart on Twitter a while ago and I knew I wanted to post it asap, and I’ve made it several times since.
-It’s based on the idea of the one that Costa had, but with my own twists of course.

 I decided to make it a no-Bake style dessert because you know..
 I am me.
 However, you could easily make it into a bit more of a dessert (and more like the Costa one) if you used a chocolate pastry type crust.
 However I love the biscuit crusts with some cocoa powder in.
-I used shortbread biscuits for my base, but you can use pretty much anything.
-You could use Oreos, Lotus biscuits, digestives etcccc but it being a ‘millionaires’ style recipe I used shortbread.
-In my other recipes such as my no-bake Biscoff tart or my no-bake Rolo tart you can see the differences.

 The thing I love about using a caramel with a sprinkle of sea salt is that it tastes insane.
 I get that some people don’t like the sweet and salty combination, but its a dream for me.
 I use chunky Maldon sea salt, because I find it better and tastier than your regular fine salt.
 If you wanted though, you could change the filling to something completely different such as Nutella, or a different spread!

 The filling for this tart is a wonderful, chocolatey, rich, gooey treat.
 And honestly, I LOVE IT SO MUCH.
 It’s super chocolatey (which you can see from the pictures!) but its also so easy to make.
 Like, incredibly easy.
-All you have to do is heat the double cream up to just boiling, and pour over the chocolates, and butter, and whisk together till smooth.
+All you have to do is heat the double cream up to just boiling, and pour over the chocolates, and butter, and whisk together until smooth.

 Billionaires Tart!